Group

 M. A. Gave, C. D. Malliakas, D. P. Weliky,

-Tl/Bi/P/Q (Q = S, Se) and Observation of Vicinal P-Tl J Coupling in the
+System Tl/Bi/P/Q (Q = S, Se) and Observation of Vicinal P-Tl J Coupling

 Z. Zheng, R. Yang, M. L. Bodner, and D. P.